Man on the Edge (film): Plot

 After a knife wound alters the fate line on his palm, high-class gangster Gwang-ho experiences a series of strange events, including voices beckoning him and objects inexplicably moving around him.
 One such event occurs when a newspaper, seemingly blown by the wind, persistently follows Gwang-ho as he tries to run away.
-The newspaper features a large ad for a fortune teller, who Gwang-ho decides to visit.
+The newspaper features a large ad for a fortune teller, whom Gwang-ho decides to visit.
 The fortune teller reveals that the strange events are being caused by a spirit.
 In order to accept the spirit and begin fulfilling his destiny as a shaman, he must perform a ritual.
 Unable to escape his fate, Gwang-ho begins a double life, working as a fortune teller by day and a criminal by evening—a life that is increasingly difficult to maintain.
 Meanwhile, Tae-joo (Kim Jung-tae), a rival member of the gang, is plotting to get rid of Gwang-ho and take his place.
 Tae-joo's henchmen spy on Gwang-ho, and as they begin to discover his secret, they use their discoveries to try to destroy him.